YushengLu94/MhSa-GRU/README.md

 Besides, the raw data is available at [Cosmetics](https://www.kaggle.com/mkechinov/ecommerce-events-history-in-cosmetics-shop) , [Ta Feng](https://www.kaggle.com/chiranjivdas09/ta-feng-grocery-dataset)

 ## The source code
-This folder includes the code of our method MhSa-GRU, which was written in Python 3.7.
+This folder includes the code of our method MhSa-GRU, which runs with Python 3.7.
+You need the Pandas, Numpy, Torch, Pickle, Visdom packages.